 “Remember to wash your hands!”
-Everywhere you go, teachers, parents, and friends are always talking about how important it is to wash your hands.
+Everywhere you go, teachers, parents, and friends always talk about how important it is to wash your hands.
 But what exactly does handwashing do?
 And why do we have to do it so many times?
-These tips about handwashing for kids will help answer your questions about handwashing, once and for all!
+These tips about handwashing for kids will help answer your questions about handwashing once and for all!

 Handwashing for kids: Why it’s so important to wash your hands